Stack Commands

 stk list stack

-The stk list stack command lists the Stacks.
-You have two options:
+The stk list stack command displays available Stacks in the terminal.

-You can access the Stack's name, type, description, and version.
-It also notifies if there is deprecated content with the
+You can see the Stack’s name, type, description, and version.
+The command also marks deprecated Stacks with the 'deprecated' tag.

 Usage